[Munkres Topology] 13. Basis for a Topology

 ----------------translating-------------

-(2) Now let us take an indexed family $\{ U_\alpha \}_{\alpha \in J}$, of elements of $\mathcal{T}$ and show that $$U=\bigcup_{\alpha \in J} U_\alpha$$ belongs to $\mathcal{T}$.
-Given $x\in U$, there is an index $\alpha$ such that $x\in U_\alpha$.
-Since $U_\alpha$ is open, there is a basis element $B$ such that $x\in B\subset U_\alpha$.
-Then $x\in B$ and $B\subset U$, so that $U$ is open, by definition.
+(2) Now let us take an indexed family \{ U_\alpha \}_{\alpha \in J}, of elements of \mathcal{T} and show that U=\bigcup_{\alpha \in J} U_\alpha belongs to \mathcal{T}.
+Given x\in U, there is an index \alpha such that x\in U_\alpha.
+Since U_\alpha is open, there is a basis element B such that x\in B\subset U_\alpha.
+Then x\in B and B\subset U, so that U is open, by definition.

-(3) Now let us take two elements $U_1$ and $U_2$ of $\mathcal{T}$ and show that $U_1\cap U_2$ belongs to $\mathcal{T}$.
-Given $x\in U_1 \cap U_2$, choose a basis element $B_1$ containing $x$ such that $B_1\subset U_1$; choose also a basis element $B_2$ containing $x$ such that $B_2\subset U_2$.
-The second condition for a basis enables us to choose a basis element $B_3$ containing $x$ such that $B_3 \subset B_1 \cap B_2$.
+(3) Now let us take two elements U_1 and U_2 of \mathcal{T} and show that U_1\cap U_2 belongs to \mathcal{T}.
+Given x\in U_1 \cap U_2, choose a basis element B_1 containing x such that B_1\subset U_1; choose also a basis element B_2 containing x such that B_2\subset U_2.
+The second condition for a basis enables us to choose a basis element B_3 containing x such that B_3 \subset B_1 \cap B_2.
 See Figure 13.3.
-Then $x\in B_3$ and $B_3 \subset U_1 \cap U_2$, so $U_1 \cap U_2$ belongs to $\mathcal{T}$, by definition.
+Then x\in B_3 and B_3 \subset U_1 \cap U_2, so U_1 \cap U_2 belongs to \mathcal{T}, by definition.

-Finally, we show by introduction that any finite intersection $U_1 \cap \cdots \cap U_n$ of elements of $\mathcal{T}$ is $\mathcal{T}$.
-This fact is trivial for $n=1$; we suppose it true for $n-1$ and prove is for $n$.
-Now $$(U_1 \cap \cdot \cap U_n)=(U_1 \cap \cdots \cap U_{n-1})\cap U_n$$
+Finally, we show by introduction that any finite intersection U_1 \cap \cdots \cap U_n of elements of \mathcal{T} is \mathcal{T}.
+This fact is trivial for n=1; we suppose it true for n-1 and prove is for n.
+Now (U_1 \cap \cdot \cap U_n)=(U_1 \cap \cdots \cap U_{n-1})\cap U_n

-By hypothesis, $U_1 \cap \cdots \cap U_{n-1}$ belongs to $\mathcal{T}$; by the result just proved, the intersection of $U_1 \cap \cdots \cap U_{n-1}$ and $U_n$ also belongs to $\mathcal{T}$
+By hypothesis, U_1 \cap \cdots \cap U_{n-1} belongs to \mathcal{T}; by the result just proved, the intersection of U_1 \cap \cdots \cap U_{n-1} and U_n also belongs to \mathcal{T}

 Another way of describing the topology generated by a basis is given in the following lemma.

 Lemma 13.1.
-Let $X$ be a set; let $\mathcal{B}$ be a basis for a topology $\mathcal{T}$ on $X$.
-Then $\mathcal{T}$ equals the collection of all unions of elements of $\mathcal{B}$.
+Let X be a set; let \mathcal{B} be a basis for a topology \mathcal{T} on X. Then \mathcal{T} equals the collection of all unions of elements of \mathcal{B}.

 Proof.
-Given a collection of elements of $\mathcal{B}$, they are also elements of $\mathcal{T}$.
-Because $\mathcal{T}$ is a topology, their union is in $\mathcal{T}$.
-Conversely, given $U\in \mathcal{T}$, choose for each $x\in U$ an element $B_x$ of $\mathcal{B}$ such that $x\in B_x\subset U$.
-Then $U=\bigcup_{x\in U} B_x$, so $U$ equals a union of elements of $\mathcal{B}$. $\blacksquare$
+Given a collection of elements of \mathcal{B}, they are also elements of \mathcal{T}.
+Because \mathcal{T} is a topology, their union is in \mathcal{T}.
+Conversely, given U\in \mathcal{T}, choose for each x\in U an element B_x of \mathcal{B} such that x\in B_x\subset U. Then U=\bigcup_{x\in U} B_x, so U equals a union of elements of \mathcal{B}. \blacksquare

-This lemma states that every open set $U$ in $X$ can be expressed as a union of basis elements.
-This expression for $U$ is not, however, unique.
+This lemma states that every open set U in X can be expressed as a union of basis elements.
+This expression for U is not, however, unique.
 Thus the use of the term 'basis' in topology differs drastically from its use in linear algebra, where the equation expressing a given vector as a linear combination of basis vectors is unique.

 We have described in two different ways how to go from a basis to the topology it generates, Sometimes we need to go in the reverse direction, from a topology to a basis generating it.
 Here is one way of obtaining a basis for a given topology; we shall use it frequently.

 Lemma 13.2.
-Let $X$ be a topological space.
-Suppose that $\mathcal{C}$ is a collection of open sets of $X$ such that for each open set $U$ of $X$ and each $x$ in $U$, there is an element $C$ of $\mathcal{C}$ such that $x\in C \subset U$.
-Then $\mathcal{U}$ is a basis for the topology of $X$.
+Let X be a topological space.
+Suppose that \mathcal{C} is a collection of open sets of X such that for each open set U of X and each x in U, there is an element C of \mathcal{C} such that x\in C \subset U. Then \mathcal{U} is a basis for the topology of X.

 Proof.
-We must show that $\mathcal{C}$ is a basis.
-The first condition for a basis is easy: Given $x\in X$, since $X$ is itself an open set, there is by hypothesis an element $C$ of $\mathcal{C}$ such that $x\in C \subset X$.
-To check the second condition, let $x$ belong to $C_1\cap C_2$, where $C_1$ and $C_2$ are elements of $\mathcal{C}$.
-Since $C_1$ and $C_2$ are open, so is $C_1 \cap C_2$.
-Therefore, there exists by hypothesis an element $C_3$ in $\mathcal{C}$ such that $x\in C_3 \subset C_1\cap C_2$.
+We must show that \mathcal{C} is a basis.
+The first condition for a basis is easy: Given x\in X, since X is itself an open set, there is by hypothesis an element C of \mathcal{C} such that x\in C \subset X. To check the second condition, let x belong to C_1\cap C_2, where C_1 and C_2 are elements of \mathcal{C}.
+Since C_1 and C_2 are open, so is C_1 \cap C_2.
+Therefore, there exists by hypothesis an element C_3 in \mathcal{C} such that x\in C_3 \subset C_1\cap C_2.

-Let $\mathcal{T}$ be the collection of open sets of $X$; we must show that the topology $\mathcal{T}'$ generated by $\mathcal{C}$ equals the topology $\mathcal{T}$.
-First, note that if $U$ belongs to $\mathcal{T}$ and if $x\in U$, then there is by hypothesis an element $C$ of $\mathcal{C}$ such that $x\in C \subset U$.
-It follows that $U$ belongs to the topology $\mathcal{T}'$, by definition.
-Conversely, if $W$ belongs to the topology $\mathcal{T}'$, then $W$ equals a union of elements of $\mathcal{C}$, by the preceding lemma.
-Since each element of $\mathcal{C}$ belongs to $\mathcal{T}$ and $\mathcal{T}$ is a topology, $W$ also belongs to $\mathcal{T}$. $\blacksquare$
+Let \mathcal{T} be the collection of open sets of X; we must show that the topology \mathcal{T}' generated by \mathcal{C} equals the topology \mathcal{T}.
+First, note that if U belongs to \mathcal{T} and if x\in U, then there is by hypothesis an element C of \mathcal{C} such that x\in C \subset U. It follows that U belongs to the topology \mathcal{T}', by definition.
+Conversely, if W belongs to the topology \mathcal{T}', then W equals a union of elements of \mathcal{C}, by the preceding lemma.
+Since each element of \mathcal{C} belongs to \mathcal{T} and \mathcal{T} is a topology, W also belongs to \mathcal{T}. \blacksquare

 When topologies are given by basis, it is useful to have a criterion in terms of the base for determining whether one topology is finer than another.
 One such criterion is the following:

 Lemma 13.3.
-Let $\mathcal{B}$ and $\mathcal{B}'$ be base for topologies $\mathcal{T}$ and $\mathcal{T}'$, respectively, on $X$.
-Then the following are equivalent:
+Let \mathcal{B} and \mathcal{B}' be base for topologies \mathcal{T} and \mathcal{T}', respectively, on X. Then the following are equivalent:

-(1) $\mathcal{T}'$ is finer than $\mathcal{T}$.
+(1) \mathcal{T}' is finer than \mathcal{T}.

-(2) For each $x\in X$ and each basis element $B\in \mathcal{B}$ containing $x$, there is a basis element $B' \in \mathcal{B}'$ such that $x\in B' \subset B$.
+(2) For each x\in X and each basis element B\in \mathcal{B} containing x, there is a basis element B' \in \mathcal{B}' such that x\in B' \subset B.

-Proof. $(2)\rightarrow (1).$ Given an element $U$ of $\mathcal{T}$, we wish to show that $U\in \mathcal{T}'$.
-Let $x\in U$.
-Since $\mathcal{B}$ generates $\mathcal{T}$, there is an element $B\in \mathcal{B}$ such that $x\in B \subset U$.
-Condition (2) tells us there exists an element $B' \in \mathcal{B}'$ such that $x\in B'\subset B$.
-Then $x\in B'\subset U$, so $U\in \mathcal{T}$, be definition.
+Proof.
+(2)\rightarrow (1).
+Given an element U of \mathcal{T}, we wish to show that U\in \mathcal{T}'.
+Let x\in U. Since \mathcal{B} generates \mathcal{T}, there is an element B\in \mathcal{B} such that x\in B \subset U. Condition (2) tells us there exists an element B' \in \mathcal{B}' such that x\in B'\subset B. Then x\in B'\subset U, so U\in \mathcal{T}, be definition.

-$(1)\rightarrow (2).$ We are given $x\in X$ and $B\in \mathcal{B}$.
-Now $B$ belongs to $\mathcal{T}$ by definition and $\mathcal{T} \subset \mathcal{T}'$ by condition (1); therefore, $B\in \mathcal{T}'$.
-Since $\mathcal{T}'$ is generated by $\mathcal{B}'$, there is an element $B' \in \mathcal{B}'$ such that $x\in B' \subset B$. $\blacksquare$
+(1)\rightarrow (2).
+We are given x\in X and B\in \mathcal{B}.
+Now B belongs to \mathcal{T} by definition and \mathcal{T} \subset \mathcal{T}' by condition (1); therefore, B\in \mathcal{T}'.
+Since \mathcal{T}' is generated by \mathcal{B}', there is an element B' \in \mathcal{B}' such that x\in B' \subset B. \blacksquare

 Definition.
-If $\mathcal{B}$ is the collection of all open intervals in the real line, $$(a,b)=\{x | a<x<b\},$$ the topology generated by $\mathcal{B}$ is called the standard topology on the real line.
-Whenever we consider $\mathcal{R}$, we shall suppose it is given this topology unless we specifically state otherwise.
-If $\mathcal{B}'$ is the collection of all half-open intervals of the form $$[a,b)=\{ x| a \le x < b\},$$ where$a<b$, the topology generated by $\mathcal{B}'$ is called the lower limit topology on $\mathbb{R}$.
-When $\mathbb{R}$ is given the lower limit topology, we denote it by $\mathbb{R}_l$.
-Finally let $K$ denote the set of all numbers of the form $1/n$, for $n\in \mathbb{Z}_+$, and let $\mathcal{B}''$ be the collection of all open intervals $(a,b)$, along with all sets of the form $(a,b)-K$.
-The topology generated by $\mathcal{B}''$ will called the $K$-topology on $\mathbb{R}$.
-When $\mathbb{R}$ is given this topology, we denote it by $\mathbb{R}_K$.
+If \mathcal{B} is the collection of all open intervals in the real line, (a,b)=\{x | a<x<b\}, the topology generated by \mathcal{B} is called the standard topology on the real line.
+Whenever we consider \mathcal{R}, we shall suppose it is given this topology unless we specifically state otherwise.
+If \mathcal{B}' is the collection of all half-open intervals of the form [a,b)=\{ x| a \le x < b\}, wherea<b, the topology generated by \mathcal{B}' is called the lower limit topology on \mathbb{R}.
+When \mathbb{R} is given the lower limit topology, we denote it by \mathbb{R}_l.
+Finally let K denote the set of all numbers of the form 1/n, for n\in \mathbb{Z}_+, and let \mathcal{B}'' be the collection of all open intervals (a,b), along with all sets of the form (a,b)-K. The topology generated by \mathcal{B}'' will called the K-topology on \mathbb{R}.
+When \mathbb{R} is given this topology, we denote it by \mathbb{R}_K.

 It is easy to see that all three of these collections are bases; in each case, the intersection of two basis elements is either another basis element or is empty.
 The relation between these topologies is the following:

 Lemma 13.4.
-The topologies of $\mathbb{R}_l$ and $\mathbb{R}_K$ are strictly finer than the standard topology on $\mathbb{R}$, but are not comparable with one another.
+The topologies of \mathbb{R}_l and \mathbb{R}_K are strictly finer than the standard topology on \mathbb{R}, but are not comparable with one another.

 Proof.
-Let $\mathcal{T}$, $\mathcal{T}'$, and $\mathcal{T}''$ be the topologies of $\mathbb{R}$, $\mathbb{R}_l$, and $\mathbb{R}_K$, respectively.
-Given a basis element $(a,b)$ for $\mathcal{T}$ and a point $x$ of $(a,b)$, the basis element $[x,b)$ for $\mathcal{T}'$ contains $x$ and lies in $(a,b)$.
-On the other hand, given the basis element $[x,d)$ for $\mathcal{T}'$, there is no open interval $(a,b)$ that contains $x$ and lies in $[x,d)$.
-Thus $\mathcal{T}'$ is strictly finer than $\mathcal{T}$.
+Let \mathcal{T}, \mathcal{T}', and \mathcal{T}'' be the topologies of \mathbb{R}, \mathbb{R}_l, and \mathbb{R}_K, respectively.
+Given a basis element (a,b) for \mathcal{T} and a point x of (a,b), the basis element [x,b) for \mathcal{T}' contains x and lies in (a,b).
+On the other hand, given the basis element [x,d) for \mathcal{T}', there is no open interval (a,b) that contains x and lies in [x,d).
+Thus \mathcal{T}' is strictly finer than \mathcal{T}.

-A similar argument applies to $\mathbb{R}_K$.
-Given a basis element $(a,b)$ for $\mathcal{T}$ and a point $x$ of $(a,b)$, this same interval is a basis element for $\mathcal{T}''$ that contains $x$.
-On the other hand, given the basis element $B=(-1,1)-K$ for $\mathcal{T}''$ and the point $0$ of $B$, there is no open interval that contains $0$ and lies in $B$.
+A similar argument applies to \mathbb{R}_K.
+Given a basis element (a,b) for \mathcal{T} and a point x of (a,b), this same interval is a basis element for \mathcal{T}'' that contains x.
+On the other hand, given the basis element B=(-1,1)-K for \mathcal{T}'' and the point 0 of B, there is no open interval that contains 0 and lies in B.

-Topologies of $\mathbb{R}_l$ and $\mathbb{R}_K$ are not comparable. $\blacksquare$
+Topologies of \mathbb{R}_l and \mathbb{R}_K are not comparable. \blacksquare

 A question may occur to you at this point.
-Since the topology generated by a basis $\mathcal{B}$ may be described as the collection of arbitrary unions of elements of $\mathcal{B}$, what happens if you start with a given collection of sets and take finite intersections of them as well as arbitrary unions?
+Since the topology generated by a basis \mathcal{B} may be described as the collection of arbitrary unions of elements of \mathcal{B}, what happens if you start with a given collection of sets and take finite intersections of them as well as arbitrary unions?
 This question leads to the notion of a subbasis for a topology.

 Definition.
-A subbasis $\mathcal{S}$ for a topology on $X$ is a collection of subsets of $X$ whose union equals $X$.
-The topology generated by the subbasis $\mathcal{S}$ is defined to be the collection $\mathcal{T}$ of all unions of finite intersections of elements of $\mathcal{S}$.
+A subbasis \mathcal{S} for a topology on X is a collection of subsets of X whose union equals X. The topology generated by the subbasis \mathcal{S} is defined to be the collection \mathcal{T} of all unions of finite intersections of elements of \mathcal{S}.

-We must of course check that $\mathcal{T}$ is a topology.
-For this purpose it will suffice to show that the collection $\mathcal{B}$ of all finite intersections of elements of $\mathcal{S}$ is a basis, for then the collection $\mathcal{T}$ of all unions of elements of $\mathcal{B}$ is a topology, by Lemma 13.1.
-Given $x\in X$, it belongs to an element of $\mathcal{S}$ and hence to an element of $\mathcal{B}$; this is the first condition for a basis.
-To check the second condition, let $$B_1=S_1 \cap \cdots \cap S_m\quad \mbox{and}\quad B_2=S'_1\cap \cdots \cap S'_n$$ be two elements of $\mathcal{B}$.
-Their intersection $$B_1 \cap B_2 = (S_1 \cap \cdots \cap S_m)\cap (S'_1 \cap \cdots \cap S'_n)$$ is also a finite intersection of elements of $\mathcal{S}$, so it belongs to $\mathcal{B}$.
+We must of course check that \mathcal{T} is a topology.
+For this purpose it will suffice to show that the collection \mathcal{B} of all finite intersections of elements of \mathcal{S} is a basis, for then the collection \mathcal{T} of all unions of elements of \mathcal{B} is a topology, by Lemma 13.1.
+Given x\in X, it belongs to an element of \mathcal{S} and hence to an element of \mathcal{B}; this is the first condition for a basis.
+To check the second condition, let B_1=S_1 \cap \cdots \cap S_m\quad \mbox{and}\quad B_2=S'_1\cap \cdots \cap S'_n be two elements of \mathcal{B}.
+Their intersection B_1 \cap B_2 = (S_1 \cap \cdots \cap S_m)\cap (S'_1 \cap \cdots \cap S'_n) is also a finite intersection of elements of \mathcal{S}, so it belongs to \mathcal{B}.